HechenMountain/stringy-gpds/README.md

 ## 📦 Features

-- Evolution of conformal moments for quarks and gluons.
+- Up to next-to-leading-order evolution of conformal moments for quarks and gluons.
+Including non-diagonal evolution for complex conformal spin.
-- Reconstruction of GPDs via Mellin-Barnes techniques.
+- Reconstruction of GPDs via resummation of the conformal moment expansion through a complex Mellin-Barnes integral.
 - Momentum space and impact parameter space representation.
 - Fast reconstruction due to caching, interpolation and dipole fits for impact parameter representation.
 - Spin and orbital angular momentum decomposition, spin-orbit correlation.
 - Dedicated plotting functions.
 - Automatic data handling to compare with available data.
-- Up to next-to-leading-order evolution including non-diagonal parts in evolution equation.
+Easily extended by user to accomodate new data.
-- Includes H, Htilde and E GPDs and their moments
+- Currently supports H, Htilde and E GPDs and their moments.
+- Different choice of input PDF sets.
+- User-friendly modification of model parameters.

 ## 🛠 Installation